vespa-engine/blog/_posts/2021-11-28-text-image-search.md

 [Pyvespa](https://pyvespa.readthedocs.io/en/latest/index.html) is the Python API to Vespa, which provides easy ways to create, modify, deploy and interact with running Vespa instances.
-One of the main goals of PyVespa is to allow for faster prototyping and to facilitate machine learning experiments for Vespa applications.
-With PyVespa, it is easy to connect to either a local Vespa running in a Docker container or [Vespa cloud](https://cloud.vespa.ai/), a service for running Vespa applications.
+One of the main goals of pyvespa is to allow for faster prototyping and to facilitate machine learning experiments for Vespa applications.
+With pyvespa, it is easy to connect to either a local Vespa running in a Docker container or [Vespa cloud](https://cloud.vespa.ai/), a service for running Vespa applications.